 - Oats: old fashioned, rolled, or quick will all work.
 We don’t recommend using steel cut oats in this recipe.

 - Milk or Milk Alternative: use any milk or milk alternative of your choice.
 We have used cow’s milk, cashew milk, soy milk, and almond milk, and all yielded great results.
 We recommend plain varieties to reduce added sugars.
+Learn more about plant based milk vs cow’s milk here.

 - Banana: substitute equal parts unsweetened apple sauce, mashed sweet potato, or pumpkin puree.